davidawad/lobe/README.md

 }
 ```

+It will take a while for the model to be trained so just wait on it.

 Then make requests using the name of the model you just created and the name of the project that will use that new model
 ```sh
 curl -X POST localhost:5000/parse \